 Most people who cheat aren’t merely getting a hand job, and it doesn’t happen after twenty years of impeccable monogamy.
 I have several friends who have cheated on the women that became their wives for decades, starting before the marriage.
 I once fell in love with one of those guys.

 For the record: That handjob — the one some guy got on a business trip after 20 years of marriage and monogamy — isn’t my go-to example of cheating.
 It’s my go-to example of a particular kind of cheating that a wronged spouse might be able to (but is by no means required to) forgive.
-And when I cite that handjob, it’s almost always paired with an example of the kind of cheating a wronged spouse could never forgive: “If he got a handjob on a business trip after twenty years of marriage and successful monogamy, you might be able to forgive that — you might be able to past that — but if he fucked your sister on your wedding night?
+And when I cite that handjob, it’s almost always paired with an example of the kind of cheating a wronged spouse could never forgive: “If he got a handjob on a business trip after twenty years of marriage and successful monogamy, you might be able to forgive that — you might be able to get past that — but if he fucked your sister on your wedding night?
 Yeah, that’s not something you can forgive or get past.”

 What I’m trying to communicate isn’t that cheating is trivial, NoCuteName, or that impulse-purchase handjobs are what most cheating looks like.
 What I’m trying to get across is that cheating — like so much else — exists on a spectrum.
 And just as a impulse-purchase handjob on a business trip (possibly forgivable) isn’t meant to be a representative example of cheating or cheaters, a man fucking his newly minted sister-in-law on his wedding night (completely unforgivable) isn’t meant to be a representative example of all cheating or all cheaters.
-Both examples are extremes; they sit at the tail ends of the the cheating bell curve, with most cases falling into the bulging, ambiguous centers.
+Both examples are extremes; they sit at the tail ends of the cheating bell curve, with most cases falling into the bulging, ambiguous centers.

 My point isn’t that cheating is trivial, but that incidents of cheating can and should be judged on a case-by-case basis.
-And I’m not out here telling people to round all cases of cheating down to a single and forgivable handjob on a business trip, but Tracy Schorn is out there telling her followers to round all cases cheating up to what her husband did to her (secret second family, gaslighting, physical risk, threats of murder).
+And I’m not out here telling people to round all cases of cheating down to a single and forgivable handjob on a business trip, but Tracy Schorn is out there telling her followers to round all cases of cheating up to what her husband did to her (secret second family, gaslighting, physical risk, threats of murder).
 While not every relationship where someone has cheated can or should be saved, some can and some should.
 Which is why I think my advice is more helpful than Schorn’s catastrophizing.
-(Schorn’s thoughts on her appearance no the Lovecast are here.)
+(Schorn’s thoughts on her Lovecast appearance are here.)

 Therapy Jeff and I both agree: Dumping someone who voted for Trump is a perfectly reasonable thing to do — hell, it may be a moral imperative — but one commenter on Instagram (actually, more than one) disagreed: